BushLife - Fisherman Hooking a Trout

 Fishing Rod Power

-If action isn’t enough, rods are also measured by power and it’s a major factor.
-From ultra light to extra heavy, there’s yet another range to contend with.
-All my rods, at least the ones where the writing is still legible is medium.
+All my fishing rods, at least the ones where the writing is still legible, are medium.
 In a nutshell, power is about how much force is required to bend the rod.
-More power = suited for bigger fish in general.
+More power = is suited for larger fish.

-The Spinning Rod
+The Spinning Fishing Rod

 Fishing Rod and Reel Brands